Guide to Engraving & Printing

 The usual way to hold an engraving tool is best learnt by looking at the photograph.
 Some engravers lead with the forefinger, others with the thumb, but the handle always nestles in the palm with the little finger tucked away in the groove of the handle.
 Tool length is determined by the amount of steel extending beyond the leading finger.
 There are no rules for this, but something in the region of half an inch (12mm) is good.
 Tools are often too long and need to be shortened for good control – see Services page.

 The most common error with first time engravers is to hold the tool at too steep an angle which results in the tool very quickly embedding in the wood and coming to an abrupt halt.
 Begin by laying the tool flat on the block and slowly lift and push across the wood until the tool bites and you begin engraving.
-Certain tools allow for a swell in line thickness which is controlled by the angle at which the tool is held.
+Certain tools al- low for a swell in line thickness which is controlled by the angle at which the tool is held.
 Controlling this line variation is a fundamental skill which you will achieve with practice until it becomes as natural as handwriting.
-If you have never engraved before, it will be useful to do the excercises shown here:

 Beginning engravers will often not have access to an appropriate printing press, so will need to learn the simple, but effective, art of burnishing.
 The equipment for printing by this method is very modest and the results are very good once you get used to the method.

-I suggest using black relief printing ink from a tube rather than a pot since ink in pots is apt to dry up more quickly unless used regularly.
-Always use oil, not water, based ink.
-Squeeze out a small amount on the inking slab and roll out thinly and evenly until the ink surface resembles fine velvet.
-Use less than you think you will need and add more if necessary.
-Pass the roller across the block with light, even pressure and hold up to the light to ensure that the entire surface is inked.
+Squeeze or scoop out a small amount on the inking slab and roll out thinly and evenly until the ink surface resembles fine velvet.
+Use less than you think you will need, and add more if necessary.
+Pass the roller across the block with even pressure and hold up to the light to ensure that the entire surface is inked.

 Carefully lay you paper on the block and take great care not to move the paper once on the block.
 This is best achieved by pressing down on the centre of the block with a finger.
 Take your burnisher and firmly rub the paper moving slowly across the block, taking extra care at the edges where there is a tendency to slip and tear the paper.
 Because the paper is either transparent or semi transparent the engraved image will emerge through the paper allowing you to see areas that you have missed or that need extra burnishing.
 When you are satisfied that burnishing is complete, slowly lift the paper from one corner until detached from the block.

-Always clean the roller and slab after printing, using either white spirit or vegetable oil.
+Always clean the roller and slab after printing, using either white spirit, lighter fuel, pure turpentine or vegetable oil.